SciDataContainer/SciDataContainer/README.md

 register("npy", NpyFile, np.ndarray)
 ```

+The third argument of the function `register()` sets this conversion class as default for NumPy array objects overriding the previous default class.
+This argument is optional.

 Hash values are usually derived from the bytes string of an encoded object.
 If you require a different behaviour, you may also override the method `hash()` of the conversion class.